flokoe/bash-hackers-wiki/docs/bash4.md

 The `-t` option to specify a timeout value has been slightly tuned.
 It now accepts fractional values and the special value 0 (zero).
-When `-t 0` is specified, `read` immediately returns with an exit status indicating if there\'s data waiting or not.
+When `-t 0` is specified, `read` immediately returns with an exit status indicating if there's data waiting or not.
 However, when a timeout is given, and the `read` builtin times out, any partial data recieved up to the timeout is stored in the given variable, rather than lost.
 When a timeout is hit, `read` exits with a code greater than 128.